oracle-livelabs/oci-migration/ebs-extend-logginganalytics/visualize/visualize.md

 ### Objectives

 In this lab, you will:
-* Visualize and Absorb this Data in the Logging Analytics User Interface
+* Visualize and Absorb this Data in the Logging Analytics User Interface.
-* At the end of this lab you should be ready to begin creating your own dashboards and visualizations
+* At the end of this lab you should be ready to begin creating your own dashboards and visualizations.

 ### Prerequisites
 * Completed Labs 1-3